magoo/risk-measurement/content/en/docs/intro/for-noobs.md

 ## I don't know how!
 First, don't worry!
 This is actually very simple.

+Overall, the process is _Forecast, talk, update forecast_.

+First, get a forecast in.
+This is easy:

 - All you're being asked is to type some _numbers_.
 - You won't have to show or discuss your work.
 - You're not committing to anything long term.
 - Forecasts are _default anonymous_.

+Next, we _talk_ about our forecasts.
+Talking is optional, you can lurk where the discussion is happening too. _Think critically_ about the problem and review other perspectives and submit your own if you're up for it.

+After you've had time to work through the problem with others, you have a chance to _update your forecast_.

+Here's some discussion on the numbers you might be asked for.

 If you're being **asked for an interval**: That's two numbers, a _maximum_ and a _minimum_, assuming some percentage of confidence that the future value will land within it.
 That confidence level (like, say, `90%`) is usually assigned and shared between everyone.